Tapasuma/Root-Leaderboard/README.md

-Root Leaderboard was created to track elo for players and factions Currently supports base factions
-Works in the terminal
+Root Leaderboard was created to track elo for players and factions.
+Currently supports base factions.
+Works in terminal

 - main: executes the script
 - functions: home of functions called in main